 Although we did have the buffet the first morning, and the quality of the food options was high compared to other resorts we have stayed at.

 There is also the Harvest & Grounds Deli (like a small general store/parkside deli) which offers snacks, picnic lunch, and surprisingly good coffee.

 In the summer, they have Timberloft Pizzeria and outdoor Summerdale BBQ with live entertainment.

 Rooms at Tenaya Lodge

 The accommodation at Tenaya Lodge suits all types of travelers, which is another reason I loved it.
-All lodge rooms were recently renovated and have a High Sierra design touch.
+All lodge rooms were renovated in 2019 and have a High Sierra design touch.